3.7 Nevada earthquake felt in parts of California | ExBulletin

 3.7 Nevada earthquake felt in parts of California

-South Lake Tahoe, CA – Thursday’s earthquake woke Nevada and parts of California.
+South Lake Tahoe, CA – A Thursday morning earthquake woke parts of Nevada and parts of California.

-The US Geological Survey said a 3.7-magnitude earthquake struck the California-Nevada border at around 7:20 a.m. and lasted for five seconds.
+The USGS is said to have had a 3.7-magnitude earthquake that struck the California-Nevada border at about 7:20 am and lasted about 5 seconds.

-According to the USGS, the epicenter was south-southwest of Smith Valley, Nevada and could be felt in Smith Valley, Nevada, Markleville, California, South Lake Tahoe, California and Hawthorne, Nevada.
+The earthquake source was southwest of Smith Valley, Nevada, and can be felt in Smith Valley, Nevada, Markleville, California, South Lake Tahoe, California, and Hawthorne, Nevada.

 No damage was reported from the earthquake.

-Watch more: Earthquakes come without warning and if you’re not prepared by the time the Big Bang hits, you’ll be too late.
-The 2019 earthquake near Ridgecrest, California, highlighted the need to prepare with a disaster response plan and toolkit.
-A little work now can help you survive the next earthquake.
+Watch more: Earthquakes come without warning, and if you’re not prepared by the time the big ones hit, it’s too late.
+The 2019 earthquake near Ridgecrest, California, highlighted the need for disaster response kits and plans.
+With a little work, you can survive the next earthquake.

+3.7 Nevada earthquake, felt by parts of California source link 3.7 Nevada earthquake, felt by parts of California

 Sources